Bachelor of Arts (BA) in Home Science Career Path

 • Child Development and Education: Graduates can work as child development specialists, providing guidance and support to children and families.

-• Food Service and Nutrition: Graduates can work in a variety of settings, such as schools, hospitals, and food service companies, providing advice and guidance on nutrition and food service.
+• Food Service and Nutrition: Graduates can work in various settings, such as schools, hospitals, and food service companies, providing advice and guidance on nutrition and food service.

 • Family and Consumer Science Education: Graduates can work as educators, teaching home science-related subjects in schools or universities.

-• Retail and Marketing: Graduates can work in the retail and marketing industry, using their knowledge of consumer behavior and economics to inform product development and marketing strategies.
+• Retail and Marketing: Graduates can work in the retail and marketing industry, using their consumer behavior and economics knowledge to inform product development and marketing strategies.

-• Home Textile Industry: Graduates can work as textile designers and managers in home textile industry.
+• Home Textile Industry: Graduates can work as textile designers and managers in the home textile industry.

 • Policy and Program Development: Graduates can work in government or non-profit organizations, developing policies and programs that promote healthy and sustainable living.